Dr Rona Hart

 Over the years she has developed expertise in cross-cultural moves, mindfulness, goal-setting, and the psychology of change, in particular coping and resilience, and has been teaching these topics both in higher education as well as in other organisational settings and has published several books and papers on these topics.

-Rona is a senior lecturer and the programme leader of the MAPPCP - Applied Positive Psychology and Coaching Psychology (MAPPCP) programme.
+Rona is a senior lecturer in Applied Positive Psychology and teaches mainly on the Msc in Applied Positive Psychology and Coaching Psychology programme (MAPPCP).

-She is a module leader of the Perspectives on Wellbeing module, and contributes to other modules delivered as part of the MAPPCP programmes including the Research Methods and Dissertation modules.
+She is a module leader of core positive psychology modules, and contributes to other modules delivered as part of the MAPPCP programmes including the Research Methods and Dissertation modules.

 Rona also contributes to other programmes delivered in other departments of the School of Psychology.

-Rona is currently supervising Msc students who are conducting their research on various positive psychology topics, using quantitative and qualitative methods.
+Rona is currently supervising Msc and PhD students who are conducting their research on various positive psychology topics, using quantitative and qualitative methods.

 Dr Rona Hart